shirinapr/iran-province/README.md

 # iran-province

 A customizable select,
-witch has all the provinces in Iran.
+which has all the provinces in Iran.

 ## Installation